Dalgona/serum-site/pages/docs/assets-media.md

 <blockquote class="note">
   <header>NOTE</header>
   <p>You can also refer to any media files in templates by using
-  <code>base/1</code> function.
+  <code>base/1</code> macro.
 However, it's not recommended to do this because
   media files are intended to be used in a specific page or blog post.</p>
 </blockquote>